April, 2026

 The basic passive stretch

-A common exercise involves gently turning the baby’s head toward the tighter side and holding briefly.
+A common exercise involves gently turning the baby's head toward the tighter side and holding briefly.
 The movement should be slow, calm, and never forced, and it should stop if the baby becomes distressed.
+Only do this exercises under supervision of an pediatric physiotherapist.
+Alongside these exercises, how you position your baby's head while sleeping plays an equally important role in supporting progress.

 Active strengthening through play

-Active exercises encourage the baby to turn their head independently toward the non-preferred side.
+Beside this, active exercises encourage the baby to turn their head independently toward the non-preferred side.
 Placing toys, voices, or faces on that side builds strength and coordination through natural movement.

 Tummy time as a therapeutic tool

 Tummy time strengthens neck and shoulder muscles and improves head control.
 The American Academy of Pediatrics supports supervised tummy time while awake as part of healthy motor development.
+Only do tummy time for a few minutes several times per day.

 If you are unsure whether head tilt is improving, a structured head shape scan can provide objective clarity alongside exercises.